librato/librato-rails/README.md

 If you are using Librato as a Heroku addon, [a paid plan](https://elements.heroku.com/addons/librato#pricing) is required for reporting custom metrics with librato-rails.
 You can view more about available addon levels [here](https://elements.heroku.com/addons/librato#pricing).

-## Top-level Tags
+## Default Tags

-**Tagged measurements are only available in the Tags Beta.
-Please [contact Librato support](mailto:support@librato.com) to join the beta.**

 Librato Metrics supports tagged measurements that are associated with a metric, one or more tag pairs, and a point in time.
-For more information on tagged measurements, visit our [API documentation](https://www.librato.com/docs/api/#measurements-beta).
+For more information on tagged measurements, visit our [API documentation](https://www.librato.com/docs/api/#measurements).

-##### Default Tags
+##### Detected Tags

-By default, `service`, `environment` and `host` are detected and applied as top-level tags for submitted measurements.
+By default, `service`, `environment` and `host` are detected and applied as default tags for submitted measurements.
 Optionally, you can override the detected values in your configuration file:

 ```yaml
 production: